moneta-rb/moneta/README.md

 * [1]: Make adapters thread-safe by using `Moneta::Lock`, `Moneta::Pool` or by passing the option `:threadsafe => true` to `Moneta#new`.
 * [2]: Share a Moneta store between multiple processes using `Moneta::Shared` (See below).
 * [3]: Add expiration support by using `Moneta::Expires` or by passing the option `:expires => true` to `Moneta#new`.
+* [4]: There are some servers which use the memcached protocol but which are persistent (e.g. MemcacheDB, Kai, IronCache, ...)

 ## Proxies